Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Stochastic gradient Markov Chain Monte Carlo

 where $\mathcal{I}$ is a random variable uniformly distributed in $\{1, ..., \Nd\}$, and

 is the empirical variance of the data.
 In this case, the covariance of the force~$\Sigma_{\vectx}$ is constant and does not depend on the parameter $\tht$.

 Let us first discuss SGLD.
-As shown in~\cite[Section~2.1]{JMLR:v17:15-494}, there is no bias on the mean of the posterior distribution~$\pi_{\Delta t,n}$ of the Markov chain associated with SGLD.
-The latter distribution is however not Gaussian, because the random variable~$Z_{\vectx,\Nd,n}$ is not Gaussian.
-In order to characterize the shape of this distribution at dominant order, we write the effective dynamics with generator~$\cL_\mathrm{ovd} + \Delta t \mathcal{A}_{\mathrm{ovd},n}$ in~\eqref{T_op}, which turns out to be an Ornstein--Uhlenbeck process:
+As shown in Section~2.1 in~\cite{JMLR:v17:15-494}, there is no bias on the mean of the posterior distribution~$\pi_{\Delta t,n}$ of the Markov chain associated with SGLD.
+The latter distribution is however not strictly Gaussian, because the random variable~$Z_{\vectx,\Nd,n}$ is not Gaussian.
+It can however be shown that the non Gaussianity arises from higher order terms, so that the shape of the the distribution is Gaussian at dominant order in~$(1+\varepsilon(n))\Delta t$.
+In order to characterize the dominant order of the shape of the distribution, we write the effective dynamics with generator~$\cL_\mathrm{ovd} + \Delta t \mathcal{A}_{\mathrm{ovd},n}$ in~\eqref{T_op}, which turns out to be an Ornstein--Uhlenbeck process:

 The probability measure of the latter process is a Gaussian distribution with mean~0 and variance

 This shows that the invariant probability measure of SGLD is, at dominant order in~$\dt$ and~$\eps(n)\dt$, a Gaussian distribution with mean~0 and variance